tldrwtf/pokedo/README.md

 ### Server Usage (Optional)

 PokeDo is developing a FastAPI server to enable cloud synchronization and multi-user features.
-You can run the development server and test its authentication endpoints.
+This system uses `requests` for client-side pushing and `bcrypt` for secure authentication.

 1.  **Run the Server:**